terraprompt/fragaria/README.md

 - **OpenAPI Documentation**: Comprehensive API documentation with Swagger UI and ReDoc.
 - **CORS Support**: Built-in Cross-Origin Resource Sharing for easy integration with web applications.
 - **CLI Tools**: Command-line interface for easy testing and integration.
+- **Python Library**: Usable as a Python library in your own projects.

 ## Installation